Infed

 Infed Side Effects

-Some items that could interact with this medication include other iron supplements.
-This drug may also affect specific laboratory tests, like those measuring bilirubin, calcium, and clotting times, potentially leading to inaccurate results.
-It is important to inform your laboratory staff and all your healthcare providers that you are taking this medication.
+This medication may interact with other iron-containing products.
+Additionally, it can affect the results of specific laboratory tests, such as those for bilirubin, calcium, and clotting times, potentially leading to inaccurate results.
+It is important to inform your doctors and laboratory staff that you are taking this medication.

 Infed FAQs